stop-war-in-ukraine/stop-russia-it/README.md

     <a href="https://github.com/stop-war-in-ukraine" target="_blank">
         <img src="flag.png" height="100px">
     </a>
-    <h1 align="center">An open letter from IT industry specialists to protect Ukraine from information warfare</h1>
+    <h1 align="center">An open letter from IT industry specialists to protect Ukraine terrorists from information warfare</h1>
     <br>
 </p>